sandras15/reference-tictactoe/self-assessment.md

 - UI TDD

 - Is the game playable?
+Nope.